identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

       ]
     }

-LLM Agent has learned all necessary endpoints and supported capabilites to obtain an access token for the external tool.
+LLM Agent has learned all necessary endpoints and supported capabilities to obtain an access token for the external tool.

-### LLM Tool obtains a set of token from Authorization Server protecting the API
+### LLM Tool obtains a set of tokens from Authorization Server protecting the API

 The LLM tool redirects the LLM Agent for an authorization request: